 Between February 1942 and October 1943, the Japanese launched more than 60 air raids over Darwin.

-Darwin was also the scene of the biggest airlift in Australian history after Cyclone Tracy devastated the city in the early hours of Christmas Day 1974.
-Cyclone Tracy killed 66 people and injured thousands more.
+Darwin was the scene of the biggest airlift in Australian history after Cyclone Tracy devastated the city in the early hours of Christmas Day 1974.
+Cyclone Tracy killed 71 people and injured thousands more.
 Many of those who died or were injured were struck by flying debris.
-Others perished in ships sunk in the harbour.

 More than 30,000 of the city's then 43,000 people were evacuated to cities and towns all over Australia immediately after the devastation of Tracy.
-But Darwin is a hard place to stay away from and most have come back to resume their lives here.
-A massive post-cyclone rebuilding program gradually turned Darwin into the most modern capital city in the nation.
+But for many Darwin was a hard place to stay away from and many people returned to resume their lives here.
+After the cyclone the Darwin Reconstruction Commission (DRC), comprising Federal, Territory and Local Government representatives, was involved with the running and rebuilding of the city which gradually turned Darwin into the most modern capital city in the nation.

 In May 1975, Darwin elected its first female Mayor, Dr Ella Stack, who also played a strong role in the Darwin Reconstruction Committee.

 In 1978 the Commonwealth passed The Northern Territory (Self Government) Act 1978 establishing the Northern Territory as a distinct political entity under the Crown, with limited state-like powers, effective on 1 July 1978.
 Each year on this date Territory Day, 1 July, marks the celebration of the Northern Territory gaining self-governance with firework displays held at various locations around the city.

 In November 1979 Dr Stack became Darwin’s first Lord Mayor.

 On 1 July 2007, Darwin City Council commemorated its 50th anniversary since self-governance with birthday celebrations and the placing of a time capsule in Darwin’s Civic Park.